KSP-RO/RP-1/Source/Tech Tree/Parts Browser/README.md

 To get it working:
    1. Download and unzip the ZIP file of the source code
+   2. Run the application
+      1. Windows: Run `RP-1/Source/Tech Tree/Parts Browser/app.exe`
+      2. Linux/Mac:
-   2. Open RP-1/Source/Tech Tree/Parts Browser/app.exe
+         1. Open `RP-1/Source/Tech Tree/Parts Browser/`
+         2. Run `pip install -r requirements.txt` (only the first time)
+         3. Run `./app.py`
    3. Ignore any errors and wait a minute for the web server to start
    4. Open http://localhost:5000/dashboard